danhammer/iwt/README.md

 ### Merge water information with boundaries

+The final script, [`merge.sql`](code/merge.sql) performs an `INNER JOIN` on the output CSV and the *original* district boundaries.

 > **input**: CSV with cartodb_id and annual water data

 > **output**:  Online Carto map with water data as column fields

+### The final output

+The final output has been merged into a Carto map.
+The Carto infrastructure allows the data to be downloaded as a CSV, shapefile, KML, GeoJSON, and SVG files.
+A map of the final data is [here](https://danhammer.carto.com/viz/fc82a266-577e-11e6-8107-0e3ff518bd15/embed_map), visualized for the 2016 composite.
+The shapefile can be directly downloaded from [this link](https://dl.dropboxusercontent.com/u/5365589/distrct_bdy.zip).
+We can create a fully fledged web application (with animation) from this infrastructure fairly quickly.